DynamicGenetics/Epicosm_legacy/README.md

 Example iterated harvest in background, with a renewed user_list and taking CSV snapshots:
 `nohup ./epicosm --user_harvest --refresh --csv_snapshots --repeat &`### 3 Output and data

+If you are running sentiment analysis with `epicosm_nlp`, please specify with the following flags:
+`--insert_groundtruth` Provide a file of groundtruth values called 'groundtruth.csv' and insert these into the local database.
+`--liwc` Apply LIWC (Pennebaker et al 2015) analysis and append values to the local database.
+You must have a LIWC dictionary in therun folder, named "LIWC.dic".
+LIWC has around 70 categories (including posemo and negemo), but many of these will return no value because tweets are too short to provide information.
+Empty categories are not appended to the database.
+`--labmt` Apply labMT (Dodds & Danforth 2011) analysis and append values to the local database.
+LabMT provides a single positive - negative metric, ranging from -1 to 1 (1 being positive sentiment, 0 being neutral, -1 being negative).
+`--vader` Apply VADER (Hutto & Gilbert 2014) analysis and append values to the local database.
+VADER returns 4 metrics: positive, neutral, negative and compound.
+See their documentation for details.
+`--textblob` Apply TextBlob (github: @sloria) analysis and append values to the local database.
+TextBlob provides a single positive - negative metric, ranging from -1 to 1 (1 being positive sentiment, 0 being neutral, -1 being negative).
+The results of these analyses will be appended to each tweet's record, under the field "epicosm", and stored in MongoDB.

 <p align="center"> ••• </p>